 General Policy and Compliance

 Comhairle Nan Eilean Siar is committed to ensuring digital accessibility for people with disabilities.
-We are continually improving the user experience for everyone by applying relevant accessibility standards.
+We are continually trying to improve the browsing experience for everyone, and aim at full compliance with relevant accessibility standards.
 CnES Web is currently partially compliant.
 This means that some parts of our site do not fully comply with accessibility standards.

 AbilityNet (Opens in a new window or downloads a file) has advice on making your device easier to use if you have a disability.